701.822.RACE (7223) racenodak@gmail.com

 DEDICATED NOMINEE

-After 9 years of sitting in the stands complaining amongst each other about the bad calls the flagman made that night or how slow the wrecking crew took to get to a wreck, in 1990 Val started his volunteering career with the Nodak Speedway as an assistant flagman.
-The following year he started working the wrecking crew, and stayed in that position serving 30 years until retiring in 2019.
 Val is described to be a wallflower, he didn’t want to have his picture taken, although you can find him in all the photos of the wrecks throughout the years.
 He was highly valued on the wrecking crew as the member riding on the back of the truck most often, not wanting to drive.
-With his knowledge about mechanics and cars, Val knew where to hook up the wrecker to the racecar correctly.
+With his knowledge about mechanics and cars, Horner knew where to hook up the wrecker to the racecar correctly.
 Also knowing when the cars needed to be pulled or could be pushed.
 Terry described Val as the brains behind getting the racecars untangled when it came to the larger wrecks.
-The only wreck that stumped Val, was the Alan Fetzer wreck in 2004, when he rolled and landed in the flag stand.
+The only wreck that stumped Val was the Alan Fetzer wreck in 2004.
+When Allen rolled and landed in between the flag stand and concrete wall barrier on the front straight away.
 Nodak had to bring in Ole Olson and his wrecking equipment to get Fetzer’s car out of the flag stand area.
-Val was always the most reliable crew member as well, he never missed a race night, even if it was at the expense of missing a family event of his own.
-If he wasn’t helping hook up the wrecker to a car, you could find him on the track with his screw driver, picking rocks.
-Val was always willing to help, but didn’t want the recognition.
-His 30 years dedication to Nodak Speedway and his actions speak volumes.
+Terry and Val were reliable wrecker crew members, never missing a race night, even if it was at the expense of missing a family event.
+Terry and Val were always willing to help, but didn’t want the recognition.
+Their thirty-plus years dedication to Nodak Speedway and their dedicated actions speak volumes.
+Finding people to volunteer their time is not easy, Terry and Val have pulled fans, like Kreg Brandvold out of the grandstands to help.
+Terry’s two sons Calvin and Russell, both volunteering with wrecker duties on weekly race nights as well.
+Val instructed their recruitments on proper placement and usage of chain/straps.
+In 2023 Calvin Hovde became the operator of the second wrecker at Nodak Speedway.

 STEVE LANG